penway/homepage/content/post/Courses/ME5410/Lesson1/index.md

 Hightlight: sensor and actuator, material is because of that Shape memory alloy, electrical material

-Robotic material: maerial engineering cares about many aspects of the material, while science cares maybe only one aspect of the material, like superconductivity
+Robotic material: material engineering cares about many aspects of the material, while science cares maybe only one aspect of the material, like superconductivity

+### Convention and Advanced Robotic Materials

-Conventional Matrial: Arm, leg, body: mechanical properties are important
+Conventional Matrial: most of the material foucs only on one job, and leading to one aspect of the material. e.g. Arm, leg, body: mechanical properties are important

-Advanced Robotic Materials:
-maybe the material expand to push, some material can change shape on change of electric field (mechanical field and electrical field. more: thermal field, chemical field)
+Advanced Robotic Materials: multifunctional, tightly integrated e.g. maybe the material expand to push, some material can change shape on change of electric field (mechanical field and electrical field. more: thermal field, chemical field)

-Page 9: Robotic Matrial can mean putting up a lot of materials together to make a **system**.
+Robotic Matrial can mean putting up a lot of materials together to make a **system**. *(page 9)*

+The rest

 ## Basic Knowledge of Materials Science and Engineering
 important: Crsytal, Phase Diagram